-Then he showed them pictures of what life is really like in a cornfield.
+Then he showed them pictures of what life is like in a cornfield.

 What little life there is.
 The crowd was silent.

-Craig Childs latest book, Apocalyptic Planet: A Field Guide to the Planet Earth catches some off-gaurd.
+Craig Child’s latest book, Apocalyptic Planet: A Field Guide to the Planet Earth, catches some off-guard.
 They stop and think, what’s with the title?

-It is a book about environmental cataclysm.
-About how the earth is falling apart.
-But also how it’s always been falling apart, and how such tumult leads to regeneration.
+It is a book about environmental cataclysm, about how the earth is falling apart and how it’s always been falling apart.
+And how all that tumult leads to regeneration.

 In Apocalyptic Planet, Childs takes us to places on the planet that he feels most illustratively state this truth.